nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 The PERSON_TASK_NUMBER corresponds to each task's position within a contact's assigned tasks.
 </p>

-* In this example, the PERSON_TASK_NUMBER 3 for the first person refers to the task with the description "Send invitations", and the command `unassign-task 1 3` will remove the "Send invitations" task from the contact "Alex Yeoh".
+* In this example, the PERSON_TASK_NUMBER 3 for the first person refers to the task with the description "Send invitations", and the command `unassign-task 1 3` will remove the "Send invitations" task from the contact with `PERSON_NUMBER` 1, which is "Alex Yeoh".

 Examples:
 * To remove the tasks with the descriptions `Buy cake` and `Finalise itinerary` from the first person in the contact list:
     * First, identify the assigned Task numbers of the two tasks assigned to the person
-    * If the assigned task numbers are 2 and 3, enter the command: `unassign-task 1 2 3`
+    * Should the assigned Task numbers be 2 and 3, enter the command: `unassign-task 1 2 3`

 ### Marking a task as completed : `mark-task` or `mtask`

-Use the mark-task command to mark one or more `Tasks` as completed.
+Use the `mark-task` command to mark one or more Tasks as completed.

 Format: `mark-task TASK_NUMBER...` or `mtask TASK_NUMBER...`

-To mark a `task` to be completed, enter the command [list-tasks](#listing-all-tasks--list-tasks) to identify the Task number(s) of task(s) you wish to mark <br>
+To mark a `task` to be completed, enter the command [list-tasks](#listing-all-tasks--list-tasks) to identify the Task number(s) of task(s) you wish to mark. <br>
 Following that, type `mark-task` followed by the Task number(s).

 * The TASK_NUMBER **must be a positive integer** 1, 2, 3, …​.